BACKGROUND IMAGE: deepagopi2011/stock.adobe.com

-How to properly write a good git commit message is a topic that's been broached many times.
+How to write a git commit message properly is a topic that's been broached many times.
 Of course, any seasoned developer who's gone through git logs in a project they've just dropped into can tell you that developers need constant reminders of the git commit message guidelines.

-The seven commonly accepted git commit message guidelines are:
+The seven commonly accepted rules on how to write a git commit message are:

 - Limit the subject line to 50 characters.